 The Hygiene Hypothesis states that, with our constant battle to sanitize our living conditions, we have eliminated beneficial bacteria that we used to live in a symbiotic relationship with.
 As a result, we are now hypersensitive to any bacteria, and even to our own body, leading to auto-immune disorders..

 Further Courses in Evolution:

+IB C149 (Molecular Ecology)

 IB 160 (Evolution)

 IB 161 (Population Genetics)

+IB 162 (Ecological Genetics)

 IB 163 (Evolutionary Medicine)

-IB 164 (Human genetics & genomics)
+IB 164 (Human genetics)

-IB 166 (Evolutionary biogeography)

-IB 183 (Evolution of the vertebrate skeleton)

-IBc 185 (Human paleontology)

 Anthro 1 (Biological Anthropology & human Evolution)